Talkala logo

 What it costs

-Per-minute prices for calls from United States to India.
+These are Talkala per-minute rates for calls to India.
+Use them to compare the best way to call from the US before you dial.
 This is the live route price shown before the call connects.

 Landline